ArhamChouradiya/Sketch/README.md

 # Sketch

-This is a python project to create a sktech of an image using OpenCV library.
+This is a python project to create a sketch of an image using OpenCV library.

 ### Steps to download and run the project:
 1. Clone the repository